Apollonia-Arsuf Excavation Project

 The 2012, 2013, and 2017 (the 21st, 22nd, and 26th) seasons of excavations were also salvage excavations, initiated by the owner of the site’s eastern outskirts, the Israel Lands Authority.
 In a series of trial and rescue excavations in the area extending from beyond the deserted IDF factory to the coastal highway (Road No. 2), we examined the site’s immediate hinterland and its character, in the face of future possible construction developments in the area.

 The 2018, 2019 and 2020 (the 27th, 28th and 29th) seasons of excavations ran independently, concentrating on the Crusader castle’s western façade, as the focus of an Israel Science Foundation (ISF) Personal Research Grant (No. 2050/17), titled “Contextualizing the Architectural Language of the Military Orders: Reconstructing the Frankish Castle of Arsur in Light of its Recently Discovered Chapel”.
+The 2022 (the 30th) season of excavations ran too independently as the continuation of the above, now under the financial backing of the Israel Nature and Parks Authority.

 PERIODS OF OCCUPATION (AS UNCOVERED IN THE PRE-2006 SEASONS OF EXCAVATIONS)